-They live in the harbors in both the east and west coasts of the northern regions of North America.
+They live in the harbors on both the east and west coasts of the northern regions of North America.

 They can usually be found in rocks, beaches, and glacier ice, rarely moving from too far.
-However, if there is a danger, they will rush to deeper water.
+However, they will rush to deeper water if there is a danger.

 They are an excellent swimmer and have a lifespan of 20 to 35 years.

-Unlike other seals, the harp seal can dive to deep depths.
-They have been spotted at over 500m deep, and can hold their breath for up to twenty minutes.
+Unlike other seals, the harp seal can dive too deep depths.
+They have been spotted at over 500m deep and can hold their breath for up to twenty minutes.
 Dive depth increases in winter when there is less food at shallow depths.

-The hoary marmot is a species of marmot that has a body length ranging from 62 to 82 cm and bodyweight that is around 3.75 kg.
+The hoary marmot is a marmot species with a body length ranging from 62 to 82 cm and a body weight of around 3.75 kg.
 In winter, a fully developed adult can reach a weight of up to 7 kg.

-Inhabiting the mountains of Northwest America, the hoary marmot lives on slopes with grass, and around rocky areas which they use as protection from predators.
+Inhabiting the mountains of Northwest America, the hoary marmot lives on slopes with grass and around rocky areas that protect them from predators.

-They are often nicknamed the whistler due to the high-pitched alarm calls used to warn other members of the colony of possible danger.
+They have often been nicknamed the whistler due to the high-pitched alarm calls that warn other colony members of possible danger.

-This species of marmot is larger than most, with short, heavy limbs.
+This species of marmot is more significant than most, with short, heavy limbs.

 The hooded seal gets its name from an inflatable bladder on the head of the male.
 The bladder hangs over the eyes and the lips when deflated.

 They can inflate the bladder before diving underwater.
-They can then inflate and deflate the bladder as they are swimming.
-The inflated sac can be used by the hooded seal when swimming to ward off other species when it feels threatened.
+They can then grow and deflate the bladder as they are swimming.
+The hooded seal can use the inflated sac when swimming to ward off other species when it feels threatened.

-Males have a membrane that comes out of the left nostril that produces sounds which they use to attract a mate, but mainly for signaling acoustically.
+Males have a membrane that comes out of the left nostril that produces sounds that they use to attract a mate, but mainly for signaling acoustically.

-The inflatable bladder is used for accoustic signaling, threatening other species when competing for food.
-The bladder also communicates information about their status and health to other members of the species.
+The inflatable bladder is used for acoustic signaling, threatening other species when competing for food.
+The bladder also communicates information about its status and health to other species members.

-The nostril membrane produces different sounds when shaken, depending if underwater or on land.
-These signals can be used for sexual purposes to attract a mate, but are used mainly for acoustic situations and signalling.
+The nostril membrane produces different sounds when shaken underwater or on land.
+These signals can be used for sexual purposes to attract a mate but mainly for acoustic situations and signaling.

-Only males have the hood, which they develop at the age of four.
+Only males have the hood, which they develop at four.
 Females do not grow the bladder.